wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

             Group 'linux' set to agent '002'.

 #.
 Put our Suricata-specific Wazuh agent config into the shared.conf file belonging to the "linux" agent group.
-In wazuh-manager, edit this file: ``/var/ossec/etc/shared/linux/shared.conf``.
-Make it look like this:
+In wazuh-manager, edit the ``/var/ossec/etc/shared/linux/shared.conf`` files follows:

     .. code-block:: xml